 The Late Payment of Commercial Debts (Interest) Act 1998, which came into force on 1 November 1998, requires colleges, in the absence of agreement to the contrary, to make payments to suppliers within 30 days.
-During this financial period, the College paid 86% of its invoices within 30 days in line with the Treasury target.
-This is 11% lower than reported in previous year due to difficulties in recruiting Processing staff.
+During this financial period, the College paid 89% of its invoices within 30 days in line with the Treasury target.
+This is 3% higher than reported in previous year as vacant Processing posts were filled part way through the year.
 The College incurred no interest charges in respect of late payment for this period.